16 Creative Cash Fund Ideas for Your Wedding Registry

 There are plenty of great subscription services for couples: Blue Apron, Winc, The Sill and Bean Box all come to mind.
 Give yourself the gift of a monthly mailbox surprise by registering for cash to pay for a subscription box that satisfies your shared niche interests.
 After all, monthly boxes are the gifts that keep on giving, so they'll extend the gift-opening fun long after your wedding day.
 That said, not all great subscriptions are physical deliveries.
 Feel free to use your registry to fund virtual subscription services like Hulu, HBO Max and Spotify.
 No more FOMO listening to your friends talk about the latest season of Netflix's "Bridgerton" or falling behind on "Love Island" US or UK.

 15. New Car Fund

 While you can't exactly put a new set of wheels on your wedding registry, you can create a cash fund for one.
 Upgrade your ride by requesting monetary donations to be used for this important purchase—you'll be glad you did once you're behind the wheel.
-And it doesn't have to be a car either.
+And it doesn't have to be a car, either.
 If you've both always dreamed of owning a classic Harley-Davidson motorcycle or retro Vespa scooter, now's your chance.

 16. Investment Fund

 The best part about cash funds is that you can use them for literally anything.
-If the wedding registry fund ideas above don't strike a chord, perhaps you'd rather use cash gifts for practical financial movements, like refinancing your student loans, investing in your first joint bank account or putting away money for your children.
+If the wedding registry fund ideas above don't strike a chord, perhaps you'd rather use cash gifts for practical financial movements, like refinancing your student loans, investing in your first joint bank account or putting away money for your current or future children.
 Whatever the case, you can use your cash funds as you please—just be sure to explain exactly how you'll use the money so guests know what they're contributing to.